 At Patriarch, Cassandra keeps busy as she updates the company website, bartends, gives tours, and helps manage the social media accounts.
 She continues to bottle while also taking on any miscellaneous tasks around the distillery.

 Tony has spent the past several years bottling at Patriarch Distillers.
 He maintains strong family ties to the distillery as Rich Hagedorn’s brother-in-law.
 He spent a year a the University of Nebraska Omaha before deciding to transfer to Metropolitan Community College in Omaha to pursue a career in firefighting.

 In his role, Tony takes on a wide variety of jobs.
-He assists Jeff with the distilling process and helps keep the distillery clean and in order, works with Shannon in the office, and continues to help bottle whenever needed.
+He assists Jeff with the distilling process, helps keep the distillery clean and in order, works with Shannon in the office, and continues to help bottle whenever needed.